 The Body Is Prepared

-Certain therapeutic devices, such as pacemakers, will explode when put into a cremator.
+Certain therapeutic devices , such as pacemakers, will burst when put into a cremator.
 Therefore, it is important to remove them from the body - in addition to any implants that might create hazardous gasses when burned - before carrying out the cremation.

-All jewelry of any value should also be removed because it is likely going to be completely destroyed during the cremation anyway.
+All jewelry of any value should also be removed because it is likely going to be completely wiped out during the cremation anyway.

 The Body Enters The Inferno: How The Cremation Chamber Works

 Also known as a retort, the cremation chamber maintains a temperature between 1,400 and 1,800 degrees Fahrenheit, and is lined with industrial brick designed to hold the high temperatures.
-The chamber is designed to only hold one body at a time, with only very specific exceptions made - such as a stillborn child and mother who died during birth.
+The chamber is designed to only hold one body at a time, with only very specific exceptions made.
 In most cases, it is actually illegal to burn multiple bodies at once in the same cremator.

 The body remains inside the combustible coffin as it is placed into the cremation chamber.
 The door to the chamber only opens briefly to intern the body, in order to maintain the high temperatures required for the process.
 Once fueled by coal and coke, modern cremation chambers are now usually fueled by natural gas, propane, or diesel.